Q: What is disaffiliation?

 Q: Can clergy disaffiliate?

-Clergy who no longer desire to serve within the ministry of The United Methodist Church may terminate their membership by withdrawing to unite with another denomination, withdrawing from the ministerial office, or retiring.
+Clergy who no longer desire to serve within the ministry of The United Methodist Church may terminate their membership by withdrawing to unite with another denomination, withdrawing from the ministerial office.
 Each step has different protocols.
 Clergy should discuss their options with the District Superintendent, Director of Ministerial Services, or Director of Administrative Services.

 Q: If the church chooses to disaffiliate does the pastor have to withdraw?